 Chambord is 180 km away from Paris and is easily accessible by car by the A10 motorway.

-If you are travelling from Australia, fly to Paris Charles de Gaulle, and rent a car from there or connect with a train at Gare d’Austerlitz.
+If you are travelling from outside Europe (America, Australia…), fly to Paris Charles de Gaulle, and rent a car from there or connect with a train at Gare d’Austerlitz.

 Trains from Paris-Gare d’Austerlitz runs to Blois, from where you can take a coach to Chambord, 14 km away.

 More info about Chambord